thunderbird89/esf/stories/story-knock-knock.md

 > "Commander, another hit on section seven," Lieutenant Webb reported, his voice carrying the strain of hours in zero gravity.
 "Shields absorbed it, but we're down to sixty-two percent capacity.
 Engineering is requesting additional power."

 Chen pulled up the power distribution overlay.
 Every system on the station was already running hot, pushed beyond normal operational parameters.
 The gravity generator that had been inverted to create the FLYCATCHER field was drawing massive amounts of power.
-Life support, shields, weapons, sensors—all competing for limited reactor output.
+Life support, shields, weapons, sensors - all competing for limited reactor output.

 > "Reroute from non-essential systems.
 Environmental controls in the habitation sections, reduce to minimum.
 Strip power from anywhere that won't kill us immediately."